brylevkirill/notes/Reinforcement Learning.md

   ["Efficient Bayes-Adaptive Reinforcement Learning using Sample-Based Search"](#guez-silver-dayan---efficient-bayes-adaptive-reinforcement-learning-using-sample-based-search) by Guez et al.
   ["Learning to Optimize Via Posterior Sampling"](#russo-van-roy---learning-to-optimize-via-posterior-sampling) by Russo and van Roy
   ["Why is Posterior Sampling Better than Optimism for Reinforcement Learning?"](#osband-van-roy---why-is-posterior-sampling-better-than-optimism-for-reinforcement-learning) by Osband and van Roy
+  ["A Tutorial on Thompson Sampling"](https://arxiv.org/abs/1707.02038) by Russo et al.
   ["Nonparametric General Reinforcement Learning"](#leike---nonparametric-general-reinforcement-learning) by Leike  (estimating reward by sampling environment model from posterior distribution and running episode using it)
   ["Weight Uncertainty in Neural Networks"](#blundell-cornebise-kavukcuoglu-wierstra---weight-uncertainty-in-neural-networks) by Blundell et al.  (training bayesian neural network to predict reward, sampling particular network weights from posterior and choosing action with highest predicted reward)
   ["Deep Exploration via Bootstrapped DQN"](#osband-blundell-pritzel-van-roy---deep-exploration-via-bootstrapped-dqn) by Osband et al.  (training multiple value function networks with shared bottom layers using bootstrapping, sampling value function network and running episode using it)